srfp-preservation/server/README.md

-# SRTP Server for DOS
+# SRFP Server for DOS

-A SRTP server, written in C, for 32-bit DOS machines.
+A SRFP server, written in C, for 32-bit DOS machines.

 ## Building